Michael-Williams49/latex-report-template/README.md

 - `bookmark`: Automatically add bookmarks to PDF file according to sections, subsections, etc.
 - `mathptmx`: Use `Times New Roman` font for math expressions for better readability.
 - `float`: Defines a new float environment `scheme`.
+- `framed`: Support for left bars and frames.
+- `enumitem`: Enhance support for enumeration labels.

 ### Optional Packages